lucasmartinelle/Bounty-Dashboard/README.md

 **Set environment variables**

-First of all, configure the SMTP parameters in the `/app/.env` file.
+First of all, uncomment and configure the `MAILER_DNS` parameters in the `/app/.env` file.
 Here is an example of configuration for gmail:

 ```bash
 MAILER_DSN=gmail+smtp://<email address>:<password>@default